 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week we'll look at the Stanford prison experiment.
 The Stanford prison experiment was a social psychology study conducted at Stanford University in 1971.
-Male student volunteers were randomly assigned to be either "prisoners" or "guards" in a mock prison set… Continue reading What is… The Stanford Prison Experiment
+Male student volunteers were randomly assigned to be either "prisoners" or "guards" in a mock prison set… Continue reading What Is… The Stanford Prison Experiment

 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is locus of control.
 Locus of control refers to who/what we hold responsible for what happens in our lives.
 This concept was first identified by psychologist Julian B. Rotter in 1954.
-With an internal locus of control, we… Continue reading What is… Locus of Control
+With an internal locus of control, we… Continue reading What Is… Locus of Control

 Image by ErikaWittlieb from Pixabay I got thinking about this after reading a post on SkinnyHobbit – to what extent are we responsible for bad behaviour during active episodes of mental illness?
 The short answer is that we're 100% responsible, in the sense that there's really no other person to lay blame upon.
 Perhaps a more meaningful question… Continue reading Bad Behaviour While Mentally Ill – How Responsible Are We?